anthnyjhn/DropPy/readme.md

-# DropPy – Share Files, Locally and Simply
+# DropPy – local file-sharing app

 **DropPy** is a lightweight Python app that lets you receive files over your local network.
 Simply run the server and scan the QR code to start uploading from any device on the same Wi-Fi.